What is the Johns Hopkins University Police Accountability Board?

 How are nominating committee members selected?

 Because the JH Accountability Board contains students, faculty, staff, and Baltimore City community members, the university established a nominating committee that has two representatives from each constituency.
-The two student members serve on the Student Advisory Committee for Security, and the faculty, staff, and community members have all been active and engaged around public safety issues.
+At least one student on the Student Advisory Committee (SAC) for Public Safety, and the faculty, staff, and community members have all been active and engaged around public safety issues.
 All have demonstrated their commitment to working with the university to improve the Baltimore City neighborhoods where they live and work and are well-respected advocates and leaders in their communities.